Document codebase maturity

 Why this is important

-Clearly signalling a codebase’s maturity helps others decide whether to reuse, invest in or contribute to the project.
+Clearly signalling a codebase’s maturity helps others decide whether to reuse, invest in or contribute to it.

 What this does not do